eclipse-tractusx/ssi-docu/docs/testkit/test_scenarios.md

 ## Definition of terms

 - **Test case**: is the description of test data, pre-conditions, defined execution procedure, post-conditions and an expected result.
 Typically represented by - but not limited to - the JUnit `@Test` method annotation.
-- **Test suite**: is a set of multiple tests that are executed together and that have a contextual coherence
+- **Test suite**: is a set of multiple test cases that are executed together and that have a contextual coherence
 - **Test subject**: in this document, "test subject" refers to one particular Issuer or Verifier implementation (or combination thereof).
-For example a wallet implementation of Company ABC that is capable of issuing and verifying VPs.
+For example a wallet implementation of Company ABC that is capable of issuing VCs would be one test subject.
+For the purposes of this document, the term "client code" is used somewhat synonymously, referring to the actual implementation code in the test subject.
 - **Verifier**: is an entity that is capable of asserting that VerifiableCredentials and VerifiablePresentations have not been altered (= integrity) and that they were indeed signed by a specific party (= provenance).
-A verifier does **not** implicitly guarantee trust.
+A Verifier does **not** implicitly establish or check trust.
 - **Issuer**: is an entity that can create VerifiableCredentials (=a set of claims) and compute a mathematical proof for them in such a way that every Verifier is able to perform the corresponding verification.
 If an Issuer is only capable of generating VPs from existing VCs, but cannot issue VCs, we refer to it as _Presentation Issuer_.
 - **Presentation Issuer**: this is an Issuer entity that can only create VPs out of existing VCs, but cannot issue VCs.
-This may be due to a legal or business limitation, for example because only Government bodies may issue VCs, etc.
+This may be due to any number of legal or business limitations, for example because only Government bodies may issue VCs, etc.
 - **Trust**: for the purposes of this document, trust is not particularly relevant, because it exists intrinsically, not by any mathematical means.
 In other words, as long as the provenance of a signature or a token can be traced to one particular entity, and that entity is inherently trusted, the token is implicitly trusted.
 - **Crypto suite**: a collection of cryptographic primitives that are used to create and verify VerifiableCredentials and VerifiablePresentations.
 A list of currently known suites is posted [here](https://w3c-ccg.github.io/ld-cryptosuite-registry/).
 Every Issuer and Verifier must publish the crypto suite(s) it supports.
 - **Compliance**: is established once all relevant test cases have been passed.
 Test reports SHOULD be provided in an [automated way](#automatic-certificate-of-compliance).
 All tests MUST be executed for each crypto suite, that is supported by a particular issuer or verifier.
 For example, if an issuer only supports `RsaSignature2018` and `Ed25519`, it must perform all test using each of these crypto suites.